Simpler Presentations for Many Fragments of Quantum Circuits: Scalar refinement

 \begin{example} Consider the subgroup $ \cat{C}\subseteq \cat{Qubit}$ generated (as a symmetric monoidal subcategory) by a single 1-qubit gate $R_X(2\pi)$, but \emph{with no scalar generators}.
 Semantically, $R_X(2\pi)=-\id_1$, hence $-\id_1\in \cat{C}(1,1)$.
 However, $S( \cat{C})=\{1\}$ because there are no nontrivial $0\to 0$ morphisms available.
 Thus $\lambda=-1$ is a hidden phase in the sense of \cref{def:hidden-phase}.

 If we were to adjoin a new scalar generator $\omega$ interpreted as $-1$, then $\omega\otimes\id_1$ and the existing circuit $R_X(2\pi)$ would have the same semantics; without additional axioms linking them, this would typically destroy faithfulness of the interpretation.
-The ``no hidden phases'' assumption used below precisely rules out this situation. \end{example}
+The ``no hidden phases'' assumption in \cref{lem:scalar-refinement} precisely rules out this situation. \end{example}

 The conservativity argument relies on the observation that scalars commute with all endomorphisms, so new scalar generators can always be ``pulled out'' as a single global phase factor.

 \begin{lemma} Let $ \cat{C}$ be a strict symmetric monoidal category.
 For any scalar $a:0\to 0$ and any endomorphism $f:n\to n$ one has